 NEW YORK PHILHARMONIC

 Hailed by the Herald-Tribune for his “dazzling pianism verging on the impossible, effortless technical command and authority with a sense of poetry and refinement that belies his years,” Indian-American pianist Vijay Venkatesh has been recognized on three continents as a pianist with profound musicianship, sparkling pianism and an innate sense of partnership.
 Vijay, whose playing is described as “fresh and inspired,” (Cincinnati Courier) has rapidly established a major international reputation as top prizewinner in the San Jose, Seattle, Zimmerli, World Piano, and Waring International Piano Competitions.
 He has also been named a Davidson Fellow Laureate at the Library of Congress, USC Thornton's Discovery Scholar, Grand Prize Winner of the Los Angeles Music Center’s Spotlight Awards and featured on Performance Today® with host Fred Child, “What Makes It Great?” with host Robert Kapilow and NPR’s “From the Top.”

-An immersive and versatile soloist, Mr. Venkatesh has performed extensively across the United States and Europe as soloist with the symphony orchestras of Seattle, Vienna, Sarasota, Hollywood Chamber, Redlands, Roanoke, Eastern Connecticut, YMF Debut, USC Thornton, IU Jacobs, UC Irvine, Pasadena, Rio Hondo, South Coast, Transylvania, and the Brevard Music Center.
-He has collaborated with preeminent conductors such as Jeffrey Kahane, Ludovic Morlot, David Lockington, Roger Kalia, David Stewart Wiley, Roger Kalia, Eckart Preu, Lucas Richman, Michael Repper, Carolyn Kuan, Toshi Shimada, Ken Lam, and Martin Majkut among others.
+An immersive and versatile soloist, Mr. Venkatesh has performed extensively across the United States and Europe as soloist with the symphony orchestras of Seattle, Vienna, Sarasota, Columbus, Hollywood Chamber, Redlands, Roanoke, Eastern Connecticut, YMF Debut, Colburn, USC Thornton, IU Jacobs, UC Irvine, Pasadena, Rio Hondo, Rogue Valley, South Coast, Transylvania, and the Brevard Music Center.
+He has collaborated with preeminent conductors such as Carlos Miguel Prieto, Jeffrey Kahane, Ludovic Morlot, David Lockington, David Stewart Wiley, Roger Kalia, Eckart Preu, Lucas Richman, Michael Repper, Carolyn Kuan, Toshi Shimada, Ken Lam, and Martin Majkut among others.
 Mr. Venkatesh appeared in recent seasons at the Renée and Henry Segerstrom Concert Hall with the Colburn Orchestra, Chicago’s Dame Myra Hess series, Grand Piano Series in Naples, and at the Aspen, Brevard, Banff, Newport, Redlands Bowl, Sarasota, and Vienna Music Festivals.
 As recipient of the inaugural Parnassus Society Prize, he performed in recital at the Soka Performing Arts Center.